fiveai/ros_comm/README.md

 # SHM on ROS
 ## General description
-This repo contains the C++ implementation of the shared memory mechanism described in _Smart Pointers and Shared Memory Synchronisation for Efficient Inter-process Communication in ROS on an Autonomous Vehicle_ paper along with detailed build and deployment instructions.
+This repo contains the C++ implementation of the shared memory mechanism described in the _Smart Pointers and Shared Memory Synchronisation for Efficient Inter-process Communication in ROS on an Autonomous Vehicle_ paper along with detailed build and deployment instructions.

 The implementation is based on ROS 1.12.14 but it can be easily ported to more modern ROS versions which support C++11 or later.
 The code can be built either directly on the host machine _or_ within a Docker container via  [the provided Docker script](https://github.com/costinior/ros_comm/blob/shm-on-ros/clients/benchmark/docker/Dockerfile) .
 The former assumes the installation of ROS 1.12.14, Boost 1.58.0 and python2 on the host machine.
 The latter requires Docker installation only on the host machine.